 Here’s how to keep your cash safe — both before you leave and while you’re traveling.

 Debit and credit cards may be widely used where you live.
 But there are no guarantees when you’re traveling abroad.
-In many parts of the world, cash still rules.
+In many parts of the world, cash is still king.

 Before you leave

-Before you visit a country, check online to see if it’s mostly cashless or cash-dependent.
-It’s worth doing a quick online search to save yourself lots of headaches later.
+Before you visit a country, learn whether it’s mostly cashless or still depends on cash.
+It’s worth a quick online search to save yourself headaches later.

 Also check the type of currency the country accepts and whether it accepts multiple currencies.
 For example, visitors to El Salvador may be surprised to learn that its official currency is the US dollar.
 And in the Bahamas, citizens use both the Bahamian dollar and US dollar.